Make-Skilled/flutter-lab-activities-kits/readme.md

 2. Create a flutter app to display Make Skilled Logo on the center of screen using Image widget.
 3. Create a flutter app to display a profile card using Row and Column widget.
 4. Create a local image to display a image in the profile card.
+5. Create a responsive UI for profile card.